mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/lts.rst

 it supports not only labelling of transitions but also of states.
 Besides that it can also express probabilities.
-The states are numbered from 1 to *n* where *n* is the highest state number occurring in the transition system.
-A file typically has the extension ``.fsm``.

-The states are numbered from 1 to *n* where *n* is the maximum of the highest number of a state occurring in any transition, or the number of state labels.
+The states are numbered from 1 to *n* where *n* is the highest state number occurring in the transition system, or *n* is the number of state labels.
 In general these are the same, but there are situations where they can differ, for instance when there are no state labels.
+An FSM file typically has the extension ``.fsm``.

 The content of a FSM file has the following form: